JeremyAnsel/xwa_hooks/xwa_hook_sfoils/zip/readme.txt

 To require landing gears being closed before enter hyperspace, set the CloseLangingGearsBeforeEnterHyperspace setting.
 When set to 0, normal behavior
 When set to 1, landing gears must be closed before enter hyperspace

+To manualy control the s-foils and landing gears, set the AutoClosseteSFoils setting.
+When set to 0, s-foils and landing gears are manualy closed When set to 1, s-foils and landing gears are automaticaly closed The default value is 1.

 See the "hook_sfoils.cfg" file or the "hook_sfoils" section of "hooks.ini".